Frequently Asked Questions

 Answers to Our Most Common Questions about Dyslexia Assessments and Programs

 Click on each of the questions to find answers to our common questions about dyslexia.
 If you have any other queries, please contact us here and we will be in touch directly to answer you.

 What can I expect through your one-on-one dyslexia assessments?

 Our one-on-one dyslexia assessments are performed by an expert on dyslexia and will give you a clear indication if you or your child is dyslexic, the learning style and the roadmap for improvements.
 See more details about our one-on-one dyslexia assessments.

 How can I help my dyslexic child or student?

-It helps to first know how to recognise a dyslexic student, so the professional dyslexia assessment will help you find out how your child or student learns – and if dyslexia is the reason for the challenges.
+It helps to first know how to recognise a dyslexic student, so a professional dyslexia assessment will help you find out how your child or student learns – and if dyslexia is the reason for the challenges.

 As most struggling students are visual or tactile learners, they will greatly benefit from a different teaching approach – other than MultiLit, MiniLit, sounding out or drilling phonemic awareness.
 Although that approach may have been of benefit for many students, it leaves most dyslexic children behind.